Jewel is an acclaimed American singer, songwriter, actress, poet, painter, philanthropist and daughter to an Alaskan cowboy singer-songwriter.

 went further, crowning her 'rock’s sexiest poet.'

-Later in 2013, Jewel will star as June Carter Cash in the much anticipated Lifetime film, “Ring of Fire”.
+Later in 2013, Jewel stared as June Carter Cash in the much anticipated Lifetime film, “Ring of Fire”.

-2011 brought new joy to the singer/songwriter as she and her husband Ty Murray welcomed baby Kase Townes to the world.
+2011 brought new joy to the singer/songwriter as she welcomed baby Kase Townes to the world.
 Soon after the singer released The Merry Goes’Round

 , her second children’s album with Fisher-Price® and Somerset Entertainment.
 The album written while pregnant and inspired by Kase, appeals to kids and parents alike and includes over 15 songs and 4 classics such as The Green Grass Grows All Around